Arafly/personal_cheatsheets/kubernetes.md

 	kubectl get nodes
 	kubectl get nodes --request-timeout 5s

-> JUST LIKE DOCKER, KUBELET DOESN'T RUN AS A POD, RUNS AS SYSTEMD. kUBELET invokES CRI (container runtime interface), which is an interface layer between Kubernetes and container runtimes, such as docker, containerd
+> JUST LIKE DOCKER, KUBELET DOESN'T RUN AS A POD, RUNS AS A DAENON MANAGED BY SYSTEMD. kUBELET invokES CRI (container runtime interface), which is an interface layer between Kubernetes and container runtimes, such as docker, containerd
 	`systemctl status kubelet`